Skip to content

 Quick answer

-A failed capacitor is the #1 reason an AC stops cooling on a 105°F High Desert afternoon.
+A failed capacitor is the #1 reason an AC stops cooling on a 100°F+ afternoon across our service area.
 Capacitors store electrical charge and provide the kick that starts the compressor + fan motor.
 They are stressed by heat, voltage spikes, and age.
-In the High Desert (where attic + outdoor unit temperatures regularly exceed 140°F in summer), capacitor lifespans drop to 5-8 years vs. the manufacturer-rated 10-15.
-The repair is fast, simple, and one of the lowest-cost AC fixes — but only when caught early.
+In the High Desert and Inland Empire (where attic + outdoor unit temperatures regularly exceed 130-140°F in summer), capacitor lifespans drop to 5-8 years vs. the manufacturer-rated 10-15.
+The repair is fast, simple, and one of the lowest-cost AC fixes, but only when caught early.
 A failing capacitor that takes out a $1,500 compressor is the most expensive avoidable failure in HVAC.

 What it costs